Francesco-Sovrano/Automating-Regulatory-Compliance-An-Empirical-Study-on-Ranking-Transparency-of-EU-Online-Platforms/README.md

-# Automating Regulatory Compliance: An Empirical Study on Ranking Transparency in the Software Documentation of EU Online Platforms
+# An Empirical Study on Compliance with Ranking Transparency in the Software Documentation of EU Online Platforms

-Welcome to the replication package for the ICSE-SEIS 2024 paper titled "Automating Regulatory Compliance: An Empirical Study on Ranking Transparency in the Software Documentation of EU Online Platforms."
+Welcome to the replication package for the ICSE-SEIS 2024 paper titled "An Empirical Study on Compliance with Ranking Transparency in the Software Documentation of EU Online Platforms."

 ## Abstract